Residential Schools in Canada

 Remembering the lives of those who never returned home

 Members of the SFU community are remembering the children and adults found buried at former Indian residential schools.
-Hundreds of unmarked graves have been discovered by the Cowessess First Nation, Tk’emlúps te Secwépemc First Nation, Sioux Valley Dakota Nation Lower Kootenay Band, Penelakut Tribe, Williams Lake First Nation and Kapawe'no First Nation.
+Hundreds of unmarked graves have been discovered by the Cowessess First Nation, Tk’emlúps te Secwépemc First Nation, Sioux Valley Dakota Nation Lower Kootenay Band, Penelakut Tribe, Williams Lake First Nation, Kapawe'no First Nation and shíshálh Nation.
 Sadly, from the oral histories of First Peoples, we know there will be even more uncovered.

 SFU observed a moment of silence at 2:15 p.m.
 May 31, 2021.
 The university also lowered its flags, which will remain half-mast until further notice.